calvinchoi21/predicting-customer-churn/README.md

 ![](/images/curves.jpg)

-This is a binary classification problem and was my foray into supervised machine learning.
 The purpose of the project was to utilize customer record data from a telco company to predict whether they would leave the company, or in other words churn.
 Six classification algorithms are tested and shortlisted for this task.
 The precision and recall trade-off for each model is also considered to simulate the real-life business decision made by an organization.

 - Dataset contains 3,333 records, each containing customer information.
 Target feature is either 'yes' or 'no', indicating whether that customer churned.
 - Due to heavy class imbalance of target feature, custom metric (based on f1-score of the minority class) is used to grade each model.